Kinnelon Public Schools: History

+In August 1960, the Riverdale School District sought approval from the state for a plan to shift its students out of Butler High School and to send their students to Kinnelon for grades 7–12.

+Built with a capacity of 800, the school opened in phases starting in October 1962 as sections of the facility were completed and had 620 students in its inaugural year, including 200 from Riverdale, who attended as part of a sending/receiving relationship.

+Starting in the 1991–92 school year, students from Riverdale started attending Pompton Lakes High School; a far lower cost per student at and proximity to Pompton Lakes was cited as the main reasons for the change.

-The district is classified by the New Jersey Department of Education as being in District Factor Group "I", the second-highest of eight groupings.
+The district had been classified by the New Jersey Department of Education as being in District Factor Group "I", the second-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 Schools

 Schools in the district (with 2020–21 enrollment data from the National Center for Education Statistics) are: